RamonGiovane/guiptables/README.md

 cp -r guiptables/ /usr/share/cockpit/
 ```
 #### :warning: Caution!
 The above command will replace all *guiptables* files if they already exist.
-Make sure to backup your logs and saves if you are installing a new version.
+Make sure to back up your logs and saves if you are installing a new version.

-### Acessing the interface
+### Accessing the interface
 When entering the Cockpit, click on **Iptables UI** to access the dashboard.

-Make sure you are logged in as root or have `sudo` privilage.
+Make sure you are logged in as root or have `sudo` privileges.

 If your user is not root, you will need to enter the Cockpit Administrative Access mode.